robscharf/robscharf.github.io/content/blog/may-10.md

 - Challenges 1-3 (labled "scenarios" by OffSec) are compromised of expansive but self-contained Active Directory-based networks, each with an accompanying narrative and character.
 - Challenges 4-6 are mock exam networks, each containing a 3-machine Active Directory set and 3 standalone machines.

 Of the first three challenges, I obtained domain administrator access in the first and second networks.
 Interestingly, I was able to do so by compromising 71% of the flags in the first network and only 41% of the second.
-The third challenge network is presented as being "beyond the scope" of the exam, so I chose to skip it, though I am sure it is worth doing for students looking to maximze their PEN200 experience.
+The third challenge network is presented as being "beyond the scope" of the exam, so I chose to skip it, though I am confident that it is worth doing for students looking to maximze their PEN200 experience.

 Unsurprisingly, challenges 4-6 provided the most relelvant practice and preparation for the OSCP exam.
 As such, I completed each of them.
 I found both the contents and difficulty of these boxes to closely comparable to those that I encountered on the exam.